 Three Things High School Seniors Should Do Now

 For many high school seniors, the start of the new school year also marks the official start of the college application process.
-While students should begin planning and research as early as 9th and 10th grade, there are many 12th graders who may just be diving in now.
+While students should begin planning and research as early as grade 9 and grade 10, there are many grade 12 students who are just be diving in now.

 Narrow down your college list.

 Students should end up with a list of 12 to 15 good-fit schools, a balanced list of reach, target and likely schools, all of which are an academic, social and financial fit.
 A great place to start your research is LinkedIn, which provides aspiring students and young